Deesaywhat/Star-Catcher-VR-by-Deesaywhat/README.md

 ## AI was used only for guidance and structure.
 All final implementation, design decisions, and
 customization were completed independently.

-##For more detailed promt chat please check
+##For more detailed promt chat please check: AI Prompt Documentation
 ---

 ## Submission